and its members have been committed to student success with a particular

 The first year of college has emerged as the critical barrier to college success, the point at which colleges experience the greatest loss of students.
 The RFY project recognizes that no single intervention will solve student performance, and that solutions that fail to reflect the differing needs of a changing student body will not be successful.
 RFY seeks to inspire redesigned approaches that work effectively for all members of an increasingly diverse, multicultural, undergraduate student body, eliminating the achievement disparities that have plagued American higher education for generations.
 Ultimately, re-designing this critical first year will allow for broader reform of the undergraduate experience in the future.

-The 44 institutions participating in RFY will form a learning community that reviews and shares evidence-based practices, programs and implementation strategies.
+The 44 institutions participating in RFY have formed a learning community that reviews and shares evidence-based practices, programs and implementation strategies.
 The RFY initiative entails a comprehensive, “top-down, bottom-up” approach that engages the whole campus in focusing on four key areas

 to help first-year students succeed: institutional intentionality, curriculum redesign, changes in faculty and staff roles, and changes in student roles.

-Participants will receive extensive support through national meetings, expert webinars, individual consultation, and online resources and tools.
-The project will build a robust collection of integrated strategies, programs and approaches that participating campuses can adapt to improve
+Participants receive extensive support through national meetings, expert webinars, individual consultation, and online resources and tools.
+The project is building a robust collection of integrated strategies, programs and approaches that participating campuses can adapt to improve

 student success.
-The RFY team leaders from each of the 44 participating universities met in Austin, Texas on February 4, 2016 as part of AASCU’s
+The RFY team leaders from each of the 44 participating institutions met in Austin, Texas in February 2016 to formally launch the project.
+To read a transcript of George L. Mehaffy's remarks from this event, please click here.

-For the list of participation institutions, click here.
+For a list of participating institutions, click here.